CRBT-Team/Purplet/README.md

 ## About Purplet

-Purplet is a toolkit for building Discord applications that easily leverage interactions.

 Built with [TypeScript](https://typescriptlang.org) and [Discord.js](https://discord.js.org/), this framework provides an easy way to build Discord applications that leverage Discord's interaction API.

-> ⚠️ Purplet is still in development, so you may expect bugs and missing features.
+⚠️ Purplet is still in development, so you may expect bugs and missing features.
->
-> Encountered any?
+Encountered any?
 Open an [issue](https://github.com/CRBT-Team/Purplet/issues) or a pull request.

-Purplet is not affiliated with Discord or Discord.js.
+> Purplet is not affiliated with Discord or Discord.js.

 ## Development